opfab/operatorfabric-core/services/core/thirds/README.md

 ```

 ##### i18n

-outputs a i18n result from a key and parameters.
-There are two way of configuring
+outputs a i18n result from a key and some parameters.
+There are two ways of configuration :

-* Pass an object as its sole argument.
-The object contains a key field (string) and an optionnal parameters field (map of parameterKey => value)
+* Pass an object as sole argument.
+The object must contain a key field (string) and an optional parameter field (map of parameterKey => value)
 ```
 {{i18n data.i18nTitle}}
 ```

-* Pass a string key as its sole argument and use hash parameters ([see Handlebars doc Literals section](https://handlebarsjs.com/)) for i18n string parameters.
+* Pass a string key as sole argument and use hash parameters ([see Handlebars doc Literals section](https://handlebarsjs.com/)) for i18n string parameters.

 ```
 <!--